opencmas/opencmas/README.md

 # OpenCMAS
-Software to monitor, configure and administrate Linux servers
+Software to configure, monitor and administrate Debian based Linux Servers.
+The API is developt in NodeJs.
+The rest is mostly Shell.
+MongoDb is used for Database